 The methods section should describe the design of the study, the setting, the participants and instruments involved, as well as the procedure.
 Provide sufficient detail to allow the work to be reproduced.
 Methods and instruments already published should be indicated by a reference and relevant modifications described.

 Papers reporting empirical studies requiring ethical approval must state which Ethics Committee or Institutional Review Board provided it, and that informed consent was obtained.
-Provide the full name and institution of the review committee, in addition to the approval number.
+Provide the full name and institution of the review committee, in addition to the approval number if relevant.

 All general analyses must be described at length (e.g., do not just write that IPA was employed) and describe how the validity and reliability of the methods/measures/translations were evaluated in past or the current paper.
 In the case of statistical analyses, descriptive values must be reported besides inferential ones, which should include, whenever possible, effect sizes and their confidence intervals.
 The importance of a results should not be based exclusively on the “statistical significance,” or not, of the result, and consider using additional analyses such as Bayesian approaches rather than just reporting that a result was not significant (see e.g., Tressoldi, P., & Utts, J. (2015) Statistical guidelines for empirical studies.
 In E. Cardeña, J. Palmer, & D. Marcusson-Clavertz (Eds.), Parapsychology: A handbook for the 21st century.McFarlane).
 Formulae and equations in appendices should be given separate numbering: Eq.
 (A.1), Eq.
 (A.2), etc.